Welcome back to our 9th ToyzRgone blogpost! Below, you will find the contributions made by each of our team members either individually or in pairs:

 Next week:

-Is implementing the mathemathical calculations into C Code(for Arduino).
+Implementing the mathemathical calculations into C-code.

 Hamsa Hashi 💻